mahmoudelfeelig/Gems/gameplay.md

 Abilities:
 - Grave Steed: summon a saddled skeleton horse that decays over time.
 - Withering Strikes: melee hits apply Wither temporarily.
-- Death Oath: choose a target; take damage over time until you hit them (or it expires).
+- Death Oath: choose a target; you take damage over time but deal bonus damage to them.
+- Retribution: incoming damage reflects to the attacker while the effect lasts.
 - Scythe Sweep: wide melee cleave in front of you.
 - Blood Charge: sacrifice health to buff your next hit or ability.
-- Shade Clone: summon a decoy clone (no damage).
+- Shadow Clone: summon multiple invulnerable decoys that vanish after a short time.

 ### Pillager Gem